 Hi, I'm Mike

-I'm a software developer with a strong focus on software design and object oriented programming.
-I enjoy working with backend, distributed systems, as well as designing large scale applications.
-My other interests include computer security, machine learning and network applications.
+I'm a software developer with a focus on backend, distributed systems, as well as designing large scale applications.
+My other interests include software architecture, computer security, machine learning and computer graphics.

 My most notable projects